 Quarterly results generally reflect the seasonality factors discussed above.
-Q1 2020 gross margin % remained stronger than the previous and prior comparable period quarters as the Company has seen an increase in sales of higher margin products including production chemicals as well as cement additives in California while margins in the third quarter of 2020 compressed due to COVID-19 and the fall in oil prices.
+Q4 2020 gross margin % decreased from the previous and prior comparable period quarters as the Company has seen an decrease in sales of higher margin products including production chemicals as well as cement additives in California while margins in the fourth quarter of 2020 compressed due to COVID-19 and the fall in oil prices.